edtbl76/EffectiveJava/src/main/java/Generics_4/TypesafeHeterogeneousContainers_33/TypesafeHeterogeneousContainers.md

 ### ...
 But Sometimes You Don't.
 More Flexible Use Case
-- EX: Database row can have an arbitrary number of columns, making type safety hard to achieve (becasue the columns are of varying types)
+- EX: Database row can have an arbitrary number of columns, making type safety hard to achieve (becausethe columns are of varying types)

 ## KEY vs. CONTAINER
 To achieve flexibility in typesafe use cases